 QuickSmart (Numeracy and Literacy)

-QuickSmart is a research program aimed at narrowing the achievement gap between low-achieving students and their average-achieving peers by improving students’ ascus academic skills in literacy and numeracy
+QuickSmart is a research program aimed at narrowing the achievement gap between low-achieving students and their average-achieving peers by improving students’ basic academic skills in literacy and numeracy.

-UNE SIMERR-PHILIPPINES/ PNU RCTQ Public Sector Linkages Program
+UNE SIMERR-PHILIPPINES/ PNU RCTQ Public Sector Linkage Program

 Applied research collaboration between staff from SiMERR and PNU, which has been legislated by the Government of the Philippines as the National Center for Teacher Education in the Philippines.